Why Locate Here

 Prescott Valley is located on Highway 69, a 4-lane highway about 25 miles from Interstate 17 and about 85 miles north of downtown Phoenix.
 Interstate 40 is about 50 miles to the north.

-A Labor Force Availability Report for the tri-city region was completed in early 2013.
+A Labor Force Availability Report for the quad-city region was completed in early 2013.
 A copy of the report that studies employment and underemployment in the region can be obtained by contacting the Economic Development Coordinator's office at 928-759-3106 or email the Economic Development Coordinator.

 Prescott Valley offers a myriad of housing choices from apartments to town homes to condominiums to single-family homes ranging in price from the low 100s to luxury homes offering expansive views and golf course living.

 A variety of commercial buildings and land parcels are available for new or relocated businesses.
 Industrial parks offer shovel ready properties and the new downtown, anchored by the Entertainment District, contains restaurants, offices, a 14-screen movie theater and the Prescott Valley Event Center.
 A partial listing of available properties can be seen at the Arizona Public Service Industrial or Commercial Sites and Buildings website or contact the Prescott Valley Economic Development Foundation at 928-775-0032 or check out their website.

 Prescott Valley is located in central Arizona at an elevation of about 5,100 feet. and experiences 4 mild seasons and climate.
 Temperatures generally range about 15 to 20 degrees cooler than Phoenix to the south.

 All modern infrastructure is in place including water and sewer systems, natural gas service, telecommunication services and a modern road system.